Clement-Lelievre/rock_paper_scissors/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/clement-lelievre/rock_paper_scissors/app.py)

 This is a draft and was prototyped quickly (no fine-tuning, model ran on 3 epochs etc.).
 An obvious lead of improvement comes from the fact that dataset images have a white background unlike snapshots, so processing images to account for this fact will likely result in sharp improvements of model accuracy in production.

+Also, it is possible to make predictions on a live webcam feed in Streamlit instead of screenshots: although not officially supported, the library webrtc allows to do so